 Mr. Hugh Gaitskell, leader of the British Labour Party, July 15, reaffirmed that while the?

-Mr. Hugh Gaitskell, leader of the British Labour Party, July 15, reaffirmed that while the West rejected the Soviet proposals for West Berlin, it was vital that the problem should be discussed with the Soviet Union.
+Background: Mr. Hugh Gaitskell, leader of the British Labour Party, July 15, reaffirmed that while the West rejected the Soviet proposals for West Berlin, it was vital that the problem should be discussed with the Soviet Union.
 He was addressing delegates at the sixth congress of the Socialist International Hamburg, West Germany.
 His talk was heard attentively by his colleague, Mr. Bevan, Herr Brandt, Mayor of West Berlin, and West Germany Social Democrats, Herr Ollenhauer and Professor Carlo Schmid.

 Mr. Gaitskell referring to NATO:

 Mr. Gaitskell, in a 50-minute speech, also launched the Labour Party-Trade Union Congress plan for a non-nuclear club.
 The plan, published in Britain three weeks ago, calls for a non-nuclear club of all nations, except Russia and the United States.
 Generally, Mr. Gaitskell's speech was well received, with some dissent from France and a few other foreign representatives.
 But no delegates would commit their parties to support the plan until after consultation with their colleagues when the Congress was over.

 Mr. Gaitskell said all possible efforts should be made to prevent an increase in the present number of nuclear powers.
 His party's proposal was not one for unilateral nuclear disarmament but for a negotiated agreement, by all powers other than Russia and U.S.A., not to manufacture or stockpile nuclear weapons.